June 1966 Popular Electronics

 The term "mobile" covers a wide range of vehicles: cars, trucks, trains, tractors,

-charging systems, switching circuits, moving metal parts, metal-to-metal contacts, and
+systems, charging systems, switching circuits, moving metal parts, metal-to-metal

-one or more of four places: spark plugs, wiring, distributor, and the ignition coil.
+from one or more of four places: spark plugs, wiring, distributor, and the ignition

-to a loud buzz as engine speed is increased.
+increases to a loud buzz as engine speed is increased.
 Use of a resistor-type spark

 plug is an effective way to suppress this kind of interference.
 The nearer the resistor

 to the spark gap, the more effective it is; the resistor tends to isolate the cable

 from the noise in the spark plug.
 The less noise in the cable, the less it radiates.
-Also, the high

 One of the drawbacks to engine noise suppression is loss of power.